-1. The regulation concerning the effective date of billing privileges, 42 C.F.R. § 424.520(d), does not apply to the reassignment of Petitioner's Medicare benefits to his new employer, Pacific Central Coast Health Centers.
+1. The regulation concerning the effective date of billing privileges, 42 C.F.R. § 424.520(d), does not apply to the reassignment of Petitioner's Medicare benefits to her new employer, Pacific Central Coast Health Centers.

-After Petitioner filed a CMS-855R with Noridian on July 22, 2014, to reassign his Medicare benefits to Pacific Central Coast, the contractor directed Petitioner to submit a CMS-855I because he was not "currently enrolled" with "Medicare Part B in California."
+After Petitioner filed a CMS-855R with Noridian on July 31, 2014, to reassign her Medicare benefits to Pacific Central Coast, the contractor directed Petitioner to submit a CMS-855I enrollment application.
 See CMS Ex.
 2 at 1.
-Noridian later determined that Petitioner was "participating" in Medicare "effective June 22, 2014."
+Petitioner did so on August 21, 2014.
+See CMS Ex.
+3. Noridian later determined that Petitioner was "participating" in Medicare "effective July 22, 2014."
 CMS Ex.
-3 at 1.
-In its reconsidered determination, the contractor specifically relied on 42 C.F.R. § 424.520(d) to affirm July 22, 2014 as the effective date of Petitioner's enrollment and billing privileges with retrospective billing to June 22, 2014.
+5 at 1.
+In its reconsidered determination, the contractor specifically relied on 42 C.F.R. § 424.520(d) to affirm August 21, 2014, as the effective date of Petitioner's enrollment and billing privileges with retrospective billing to July 22, 2014.
 CMS Ex.
 6 at 1-2.
-CMS maintains before me that Petitioner had to enroll with Noridian when he moved from Virginia to California because he was relocating to a different Medicare administrative contractor's jurisdiction.
+CMS maintains before me that Petitioner had to enroll with Noridian when she moved from New York to California because she was relocating to a different Medicare administrative contractor's jurisdiction.
 CMS Br. at 2-3.
 That separate enrollment with Noridian, in turn, triggered the regulatory provision in section 424.520(d) that establishes the effective date of billing privileges.
 CMS Br. at 3.

-Under CMS's theory, Petitioner could not reassign benefits to Pacific Central Coast prior to the effective date of his enrollment with Noridian, which resulted in the effective date of both his billing privileges and reassignment to Pacific Central Coast as June 22, 2014.
+Under CMS's theory, Petitioner could not reassign benefits to Pacific Central Coast prior to the effective date of her enrollment with Noridian, which resulted in the effective date of both her billing privileges and reassignment to Pacific Central Coast as July 22, 2014.
 See CMS Br. at 2-3; CMS Ex.
-2 at 1 ("[B]ecause you are not currently enrolled with Medicare Part B in California the reassignment cannot be processed").
+2 at 1 (requiring submission of CMS-855I before processing Petitioner's CMS-855R).
 CMS has not argued that the reassignment of Petitioner's benefits alone triggered a new effective date for Petitioner's Medicare billing privileges.
 See CMS Br. at 2-3.
-Therefore, this case turns on whether Petitioner was required to enroll with Noridian, the Medicare administrative contractor for California, even though he was undisputedly already enrolled in Medicare as a supplier in Virginia.
-See CMS Br. at 5; P. Br. at 4.
-Throughout this proceeding, however, CMS has not cited any statutory or regulatory authority that requires a separate or new Medicare enrollment when a supplier moves from one administrative contractor's jurisdiction to another.
+Therefore, this case turns on whether Petitioner was required to enroll with Noridian, the Medicare administrative contractor for California, even though she was undisputedly already enrolled in Medicare as a supplier in New York.
+See P. Ex.
+1. Throughout this proceeding, however, CMS has not cited any statutory or regulatory authority that requires a separate or new Medicare enrollment when a supplier moves from one administrative contractor's jurisdiction to another.
 Below, I discuss separately each of the sources where such a requirement might be located.